South Carolina Court Records

 Examples Of Traffic Infractions In South Carolina?

-• Refusal to yield to law enforcement official after being flagged
+- Refusal to yield to law enforcement officials after being flagged

-How Does Traffic Tickets Work in South Carolina?
+How Do Traffic Tickets Work in South Carolina?

-Once a road user is issued a traffic ticket, the individual can respond by paying the ticket fine, seeking a mitigation hearing, or pleading not guilty, thereby fighting the ticket.
-The first option can be settled out of court, but the other two may require the recipient’s appearance in court.
+Once a road user is issued a traffic ticket, individuals may respond by paying the ticket fine, seeking a mitigation hearing, or pleading not guilty, thereby fighting the ticket.
+The first option may be settleable out of court, but the other two may require the recipient’s appearance in court.
 The fine is indicated on the notice and is payable by mail, online, or in person.

 Non-moving violations: This is the case when the vehicle is stationary—for example, illegal parking.

 The South Carolina Department of Motor Vehicles (SCDMV) is the authorized government agency concerned with vehicle management on the State’s roads.
 The SCDMV is responsible for assessing points for traffic violations points and typically does so for moving violations, although there are certain exceptions.
-There are three categories by which the agency assigns points for traffic violations in South Carolina, and these are 2 point violations, 4 point violations and 6 point violations.
-Offenders can take defensive driving lessons, and by doing so, will be able to reduce the points added to their driving record.
+There are three categories by which the agency assigns points for traffic violations in South Carolina, and these are 2-point violations, 4-point violations, and 6-point violations.
+Offenders can take defensive driving lessons, and by doing so, may be able to reduce the points added to their driving record.

 Are Driving Records Public In South Carolina?

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or State that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or State that the person resides in or was accused of.

 Third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.